davetcoleman/moveit_simple_grasps/README.md

 ## Code Usage

+Note: You might find the moveit_blocks.h example, discussed at the bottom of this page, most helpful.

 We will discuss how to use the generation, filtering, and visualization components.

 Within your robot's ROS package, add this package to your package.xml, CMakeLists.txt.
 Then in whatever C++ file add this to your includes: